Neural-Systems-at-UIO/nutil/docs/QuantifierRun.rst

 -----------------

 .. tip::
-   Nutil v0.8.0 has a new automatic plotting feature.
+   Nutil v0.8.0 has an automatic plotting feature.
 The Python scripts are included as part of the Nutil package.

 THe plotting feature will work if Python is installed on the computer, with the Python.exe selected in Nutil through: File --> Settings.
 It is also necessary to install the following Python packages on your computer: numpy, pandas and matplotlib.